 For the icing:

 - In the bowl of a stand mixer (or a large bowl and using an electric hand mixer) cream together softened cream cheese and butter until smooth.
 Add in vanilla.
 Then gradually add in icing sugar, until the icing is creamy and smooth.
+Use at least 1 cup of the icing sugar, one ¼ cup at a time until icing is creamy and smooth.
+You may use up to 1-½ cups to give the icing a bit more body.
+You want this icing to be creamy and slumpy, not too smooth.
 Spread on top of cake.
+In warm months, chill iced cake before serving so icing stays in place, the icing may wilt in realy warm environments.